The wisdom layer for the AI era

 Bring in the artifact.

-A transcript, ticket, policy, contract, note, or evidence file enters WiseWare without replacing the system where work happened.
+An intake form, policy, case note, decision, or evidence file enters WiseWare without replacing the system where work happened.

 2. 02 Proposal